denz-io/cloudinary-asset-retrieval-tool/README.md

 # Dependencies

-1. "php": ">=7.0.0",
+1. "php": ">=7.1.0",
 2. "cloudinary/cloudinary_php": "^1.14",
-3. "vlucas/phpdotenv": "^3.4"
+3. "vlucas/phpdotenv": "^3.4",
+4. "symfony/console": "^4.3"

 # Setup

 1. Run composer install to download dependencies.
-2. Set up your credentials .env
+2. Set up your credentials in .env
 3. Setup datapacket, this is just a JSON file.
-Unfotunately for now the way the data is read is specific to my situation and if you want to use this you need to edit this part of this code.
+Unfotunately for now the way the data is read is specific to my situation and if you want to use this you need to edit the code in App folder.

 # How to use

-This has no CLI yet, maybe in the future ill add one.
+CLI

+Run php denz to see command list.

 To create asset list

 1. Make sure that your data packet is set properly and that you are reading the correct data.
-2. run php CreateAssetList.php.
+2. run php denz cloud:list.

 To upload resources

 1. Make sure that the folder source of your assets is correct or else cloudinary will throw an error.
-2. run php UploadAssets.php
+2. run php denz cloud:upload.